Anatta336/vue-quote-builder/Progress.md

 https://laravel.com/docs/7.x

 ## Questions
-What's the deal with naming Vue components?
-I seem to be able to use <product-list> and <ProductList> interchangably.
-    kebab-case is recommended for custom XHTML (or XML generally?) tags.
-It looking different from real HTML is very much intended.

 What more can I do with the Vue.use() static method?
 Currently used for telling it to use vue-router

 On success, what should Laravel be returning as a response?